View Frightful (But Dead Serious) Drug Side Effects

 Can't You Smell That Smell?

 The loss of smell, also known as anosmia, can be a real problem for some holidays.
-On Turkey Day, it's important to have all of your olfactory parts in working order, don't you agree?
+But on Turkey Day, it's important to have all of your olfactory parts in working order, don't you agree?

-The loss of smell can sometimes be a symptom of a serious condition, but it isn't always serious itself.
+The loss of smell can sometimes be linked with a serious condition, such as Parkinsons disease, but it isn't always serious in and of itself.
 Nonetheless, you need to be able to smell to fully taste and enjoy foods.